Alexia/mediawiki-extensions-Validator/README.md

 this package as well as its dependencies.
 Alternatively you can simply clone the git repository and take care of loading yourself.

+### Migration from Older Versions
+To migrate from older versions of Validator that did not use Composer to install generally all that is needed is to be done is use Composer to install.
+However, if conflicts occur or if the old version of Validator was installed in a non-standard location simply deleted the old Validator/ folder first.
+If Validator was being used exclusively for supporting another Composer based installed extension it may be required to delete the Validator/ folder and let the other extension automatically install Validator as a dependency when using Composer.

 ### Composer

 To add this package as a local, per-project dependency to your project, simply add a